Berry Site Field School

 The Berry site is a large (nearly 12 acres) Mississippian site that dates to the Burke phase (15th and 16th centuries A.D.) and is believed to represent an ancestral Catawba Indian town.
 We believe this site to be the location of the native town of Joara, at which Pardo built Fort San Juan in 1567 (20 years before the English "Lost Colony" at Roanoke).
 Native Americans burned the fort down eighteen months later, in 1568.
 The field school has concentrated on a small area of the site where 16th-century Spanish artifacts, the remains of burned buildings, and the remains of a filled-in Spanish moat have been located.
 We believe these structures and moat represent the remains of the Spanish settlement of Cuenca and Fort San Juan.
 Cuenca and Fort San Juan represent the earliest European settlement in the interior of what is now the United States.

 In 2013 and 2014 field school participants helped to uncover the first direct evidence of Spanish Fort San Juan, a portion of the moat surrounding the fort.
-Participants in the 2019 field school will continue to explore new evidence for Fort San Juan, as well as the relationship between the fort, Native Village, and mound.
+Participants in the 2019 field school will continue to explore new evidence for Fort San Juan, as well as the relationship between the fort, Native village, and Native mound.

 Dr. David Moore (above middle) will lead the Summer 2019 archaeology field school at the Berry site.
 David Moore conducted investigations at the Berry site in 1986, 1995, 1997, and 2001-2018.
 He has directed numerous field schools since 1978 at the Warren Wilson site (31BN29) and other sites in western North Carolina.
 His book entitled, Catawba Valley Mississippian: Ceramics, Chronology, and Catawba Indians, has been published by the University of Alabama Press.
 David received his MA and Ph.D. from the University of North Carolina, Chapel Hill, and served as the North Carolina Office of State Archaeology's Western Office archaeologist for 18 years before becoming a full-time faculty member at Warren Wilson College.